 Possible Interpretations of Pathological Values

-- Increase: Alcohol consumption, Alzheimer's disease, atherosclerosis, cancer, cardiovascular disease, epilepsy, follicular phase, menstrual cycle, giant cell arthritis, homocystinuria, hypothyroidism, hypoglycaemia, schizophrenia, vitamin deficiency (cobalamin, folic acid, pyridoxine).
+- Increase: Alcohol consumption, Alzheimer's disease, atherosclerosis, cancer, cardiovascular diseases, epilepsy, follicular phase of menstrual cycle, giant cell arteritis, homocystinuria, hypothyroidism, hypovolemia, hereditary metabolic disorders, polycystic ovary syndrome, polymyalgia rheumatica, psoriasis, renal failure (chronic), schizophrenia, vitamin deficiency (cobalamin, folic acid, pyridoxine).
 Medications: Metformin.

 - Decrease: Hyperthyroidism.
-Medications: Keliprolol, folic acid, nevivolol, vitamin B12.
+Medications: Celiprolol, folic acid, nebivolol, vitamin B12.

 Important Note